Virtual Learning Environment

 Moodle is the University's virtual learning environment (VLE) hosting course learning materials and activities.

 Moodle is available 24-hours a day, 7-days a week.
 You can access your course and module learning materials from Moodle via smartphone, laptop or desktop computer.
 You’ll only have access to Moodle once you register on your course.
-Please be aware, Moodle will be unavailable from 30 August 1 September 2022 for an upgrade.

 On Moodle, you can access:

 - links to online resources and reading lists

 Visit Moodle and log in with your normal network password and username.
 On the dashboard, you'll see a list of the course and modules you're enrolled on.
 Select the link to the module you want to use and you're ready to get started.